-If your thyroid hormone levels are too low, you may experience symptoms like fatigue, digestive problems, sensitivity to cold temperatures, and menstrual irregularities.
-Although there may be no cure for hypothyroidism, the condition can be managed with medication.
-If left untreated, hypothyroidism can lead to many complications, such as heart problems, nerve damage, and infertility.
+Hypothyroidism occurs when the thyroid gland does not produce enough hormones.
+If your thyroid hormone levels are too low, you may have fatigue, digestive problems, sensitivity to cold temperatures, and menstrual irregularities.
+The condition can be managed with medication.
+If left untreated, though, hypothyroidism can lead to many complications.
+These include heart problems, nerve injury, infertility and in severe cases, death.

-Hypothyroidism can cause symptoms such as muscle weakness or nerve damage Those with untreated hypothyroidism may also be more prone to carpal tunnel syndrome.
+People with untreated hypothyroidism may also be more prone to carpal tunnel syndrome.